sarbal/BINF_tut/lessons/lesson3.md

 ## Flow control
 - Way to program different paths for the program to take
-- Come in the form of `if`, `else if`, and `else` statements, which allow you to execute code based on if a condition is met
+- Come in the form of `if`, `else if`, and `else` statements, which allow you to execute code based on if a condition is met.
+The structure is generally like so:
 ```
 if(condition)
 {